 Nevertheless, you are the one who has to take the first step.
-It’s up to you to have the willpower to take care of yourself because you deserve to put the wheels in motion to change for the better.
+It’s up to you to be brave and have the willpower to take care of yourself, because you deserve to put the wheels in motion to change for the better.

 It might sound harsh and even heartbreaking, but overcoming depression, loss, or betrayal is a solitary act, a process that bears only one name: your own.

 No one can cry for you, no one can give you the strength to get up every day and change your habits.
 Others can encourage you and guide you, but the responsibility is always your own.

 Life is Not Suffering – It’s About Learning to Be Happy

 Something else that is common is to think that “he who has not suffered has not learned to live” or that “to truly be happy, you must first overcome adversity.”